Heritage Revitalization Agreements

 Financing Growth

-As the City grows, new and improved infrastructure and services will be required to support new residents and business resulting from development.
-Development helps pay for the capital costs generated by growth through a combination of tools.
+As the City grows, new and improved infrastructure and services will be required to support the new residents and business that result from development.
+Development helps pay for the capital costs generated by growth through a combination of tools, including development cost charges and school site acquisition charges, Engineering off-site requirements (secured through Works and Services Agreements), and amenity and/or density bonus contributions..

-For more information on financing tools, visit the Financing Growth webpage.
+For more information on financing growth tools, and to remain up-to-date on the status of the new Financing Growth Strategy, visit the Financing Growth webpage.

 Consultation